-For mild alcoholics with a safe home environment and no mental health issues, a home detox can often be all you need to kick the habit.
+For mild alcoholics with a safe home environment and no mental health issues, a home detox can often be all that is needed to kick the habit.

 This can last a week or two when immediate progress is made, or up to three months for the most serious issues and people who have struggled with relapsing before.
-There are also options for a patient to alcohol detox in hospital, but this is becoming more and rarer and typically only for emergency cases.
+There are also options for a patient to alcohol detox in a hospital, but this is rarer.

 Regardless of whether you detox at home with us or come to one of our rehab centres, the process will begin with a free consultation.
 This allows us to learn about your general health, drinking habits, do some tests including blood tests, and discuss which of our treatment options can work best for you.

-We also offer full support at all stages of your detox program, so regardless of whether you’re at home or an inpatient with us, we can offer a wide range of therapy sessions, medication for withdrawal symptoms and general checkups to make sure everything is going well.
+We also offer full support at all stages of your detox with a variety of alcohol detox services.
+So, whether you’re at home or an inpatient with us, we can offer a wide range of therapy sessions, medication for withdrawal symptoms and general check-ups to make sure everything is going well.

 What we offer at Serenity Health

-We know that recovery doesn’t always wait, and that an extended period between recognising your problem and receiving treatment is not conducive to helping you get better.
-All it does is allow doubt and uncertainty to set in, rather than giving you the opportunity to tackle your alcoholism head-on.
+We know that recovery doesn’t always wait and that an extended period between recognising your problem and receiving treatment is not conducive to helping you get better.
+All it does is allow doubt and uncertainty to set in, rather than allowing you to tackle your alcoholism head-on.

 That’s why we accept urgent admissions at their earliest convenience.
 Here to help, we can begin your detox programme immediately, so that you’re on the road to recovery before you have time to relapse into negative patterns of behaviour.